-Reporting on COVID-19 symptoms, exposure and testing is essential to the health and safety of our community.
+Reporting on COVID-19 symptoms and testing is essential to the health and safety of our community.
 The following guide can help you determine whether to self-report.

-You must self-report your status if you fall into any of the following groups.
-Note that you must self-report your status, even after you've been vaccinated.
+You must self-report your status if you fall into the following groups.
+Note that you must self-report your status, even after you've been vaccinated and/or boosted.

 - You are experiencing coronavirus symptoms.

-- You have tested positive or are presumptively positive for COVID-19, and/or are in isolation.
+- You have received a positive COVID-19 test result, you are presumptively positive for COVID-19, and/or you are in isolation.

 Know someone who needs support regarding COVID-19?
 Submit a referral form to